 As a side note, I think that MSR could add a great option to their family of water filters by creating a Thru-Link option (Thru-Link Mini?) without the activated carbon element that would be more compact and lighter and a great option for hikers seeking a lighter more compact in-line filter for areas where pathogens and particulates are the primary concern.

 Many thanks to both Trailspace and MSR for the opportunity to evaluate and test the MSR Thru-Link filter for the Trailspace Gear Review Corps!

-I have had the MSR Thru-Link filter for two months and have used the filter on regular weekly hikes since receiving it for testing.
+I have had the MSR Thru-Link filter for four months and have used the filter on regular weekly hikes since receiving it for testing.